Skip to main content

 A number of conditions affect microbial populations in soils.
 The optimum temperature range for decay organisms is between 70-100 °F (about 20-40 °C).
 Soil temperatures outside this range will retard the activity of most soil organisms.
 Excessive water in soil reduces the numbers and kinds of living organisms due to poor aeration.
 However, at low moisture levels soil organisms thrive better than do higher plants.
 Numbers of fungi, bacteria and actinomycetes vary with soil pH.
 If pH of the soil is <6.0, the fungi become the dominant soil microorganisms.
 The supply of nutrients, organic material for energy, and free oxygen gas affect microbial numbers.
 Fortunately, optimum soil conditions for most plants and for most soil microorganisms are similar.

-This page titled 10.3: Soil Microorganisms is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.3: Soil Microorganisms is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform.